Bipolar Disorder

 - Avoid travelling to different time zones

-- Seek treatment immediately you notice Sx of relapse
+- Seek treatment immediately if there are symptoms of relapse

 - Support groups